 So, to review.
 When using the Your Nursing Tutor study guides:

-Step 1: Answer from memory (and write it down).
+- Answer from memory (and write it down)

-After you follow this 3-Step Method for a Basics study guide topic, feel free to move on to other topics in that category.
-For example, if you decide to do Neuro Basics, try out ICP next!
+After you’ve finished these 3 steps for any Basics study guide topic, feel free to move on to other topics in that category.
+For example, if you decide to do Neuro Basics, then try out ICP next!

 And one more note.
-These “rules” for using the Your Nursing Tutor study guides do have exceptions.
-When you find a study guide that is an exception, you will see some special instructions at the beginning of the study guide that tell you how you should approach that particular topic.
-So be on the look out for that.
+These “rules” for using the Your Nursing Tutor study guides do have a few exceptions.
+If you find a study guide that is an exception, you will see special instructions at the beginning of that study guide to tell you exactly how to do that particular study guide.
+Be on the look out for those instructions.